Accelerating internal dimensions and nonzero positive cosmological constant

 0.3cm 0.15cm

-So far we have obtained four linearly independent equations (i.e. Eqs.
-(8.4), (8.5), (8.8) and (4.5)) defined on the 6D internal sector.
-In the followings we will use these equations to show that the vanishing of tree level actions in (8.1) is really the case.
-Now we start with the 6D Einstein equations in (8.4) and (8.5).
-These two equations can be solved by
+Now we have four linearly independent equations (Eqs.
+(6.4), (6.5), (6.8) and (3.5)) defined on the 6D internal sector.
+In the following we will use these equations to show that the vanishing of tree level actions in (6.1) is really the case.
+Let us start with the 6D Einstein equations in (6.4) and (6.5).
+Since ${\mathcal R}(r) =r$ for the conifold metric, these two equations can be solved by